 Although research and publications are not a required component of the internship, faculty members are available to help interested interns complete research projects and publications.

-The veterinary technician internship program is a rotating internship for graduate veterinary technicians through the Small Animal Teaching Hospital.
-It is designed to offer the technician the opportunity to increase knowledge and gain practical experience in an educational environment.
+The veterinary nurse/technician internship program is a rotating internship for graduate veterinary nurse/technicians through the Small Animal and/or Large Animal Teaching Hospitals.
+It is designed to offer the veterinary nurse/technician the opportunity to increase knowledge and gain practical experience in an educational environment.

-Only graduates of AVMA accredited Veterinary Technology programs will be considered.
-The internship is aimed at new graduates, but other technicians may be considered.
+Only graduates of AVMA-accredited Veterinary Technology programs will be considered.
+The internship is aimed at new graduates, but other veterinary nurse/technicians may be considered.

-A maximum of 4 candidates per year will be selected.
+A maximum of 4 candidates for small animal and 2 for large animal will be selected per year.

 Salary and Benefits

-The veterinary technician interns will be paid at an hourly rate ($7.25/hour or minimum wage, whichever is greater), including overtime pay.
+The veterinary nurse/technician interns will be paid at an hourly rate (current $12.00 per hour), including overtime pay.
 Medical insurance is provided.
-Interns may choose to live in the dormitory area in the College of Veterinary Medicine for less than the cost of outside living accommodations ($100/mos which includes utilities).
+Veterinary nurse/technician interns may choose to live in the dormitory area in the College of Veterinary Medicine for less than the cost of outside living accommodations; space permitted ($100/mo which includes utilities).

-Upon acceptance into the veterinary technician internship program, the technician will receive a letter confirming the acceptance.
+Upon acceptance into the veterinary nurse/technician internship program, the veterinary nurse/technician will receive a letter confirming the acceptance.
 The candidate should send a letter accepting the offer.
-The period of the internship will be approximately June 14, 2021 – June 3, 2022.
+The period of the internship will be approximately June 10, 2024 – June 9, 2025.
 Start and end dates have some flexibility.

 There will be core, as well as elective rotations.
-The veterinary technician interns will be scheduled on overnight rotations, as well as weekends and holidays.
+The veterinary nurse/technician interns will be scheduled on overnight rotations, as well as weekends and holidays.
 Rotations will last from 1-4 weeks.

 - Afterhours Emergency/ICU